AndyFul/Hard_Configurator/WindowsHybridHardening/Readme.md

 After switching OFF, all the above restrictions are removed - Windows default values are applied for them.
 The user can restore the restrictions by switching ON again.

+## WDAC SWITCH

+When the WDAC switch is ON, the WDAC policies for EXE, DLL, and MSI files are applied.
+Those policies use Microsoft's Intelligent Security Graph (ISG) to restrict by default the EXE, DLL, and MSI files, except for:
+1. SystemSpace, defined in WindowsHybridHardening as all locations on the SYSTEM-drive that are Non-Writable.
+All writable locations on the SYSTEM-drive + all locations on Non-SYSTEM-drives belong to UserSpace (can be blocked by WDAC).
+2. Locations initially blocked in UserSpace on the SYSTEM-drive, but unblocked by modifying the file/folder ACL permissions.
+The unblocked locations become Non-Writable.
+Unblocking extends the SystemSpace to include these locations.
+3. Windows OS components, Microsoft signed applications, and MS Store apps (whitelisted by EKU).
+They are allowed in all locations (also in UserSpace).
+4. Folders whitelisted by the user.

+Writable location means the folder or file, which content can be modified or deleted by a process running with standard (or lower) rights - otherwise, the location is Non-Writable.

 ## Software incompatibilities